whit2333/c12sim/README.md

 Build and Install
 -----------------

-Standard cmake build assuming you have geant4 installed.
+Standard cmake build assuming you have geant4 and root installed.
-Note that you need a compiler that supports c++14, otherwise you will have problems.
+Also note that you need a compiler that supports c++14, otherwise you will have problems.
 (UPDATE YOUR COMPILER!)

+The following sections show how to build clasdigi and c12sim.
+The installation of c12sim is selected to be a separate director but this can be any standard location as it only installs the binary and a shared data directory.
+The shared data (installed in share/c12sim) contains various default macros used for visualization along with other useful examples.

 ### First install ClasDigi